formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 - Python 3.10 or greater.
 - 16 GB RAM or greater.

-Optionally, you can use the provided Docker image which, once set up, will have the Modest Toolset and Python installed.
-For verification of larger NoCs, using a local installation of Modest is recommended as model checking is a CPU and RAM intensive process.
+A Docker image is provided with this artifact containing the Modest Toolset and Python.
+Using this Docker image is the recommended way to review this artifact.
+If required, steps are provided below to install Modest and Python on a local machine as well.

 ## Setting up the Docker Container